 The police wagon, pulled by two large, galloping horses, thundered toward the rioting protesters.
 Its target was a group of socialists and anarchists– “red ruffians” who railed against big business and government-sanctioned violence.
 A number of them were dragged into the coach and taken to jail.

 It was Wednesday, December 6, 1893.
 For twenty-five cents, Hartford residents could watch the whole spectacle on the stage of Proctor’s Opera House.
 “The Police Patrol” was actually a live action theater performance that purported to be a “realistic” recreation of

 Chicago’s infamous Haymarket Square riot on May 4, 1886– a pivotal labor incident that riveted the nation’s attention for years to come.
-The two police horses featured in the Hartford production were even said to be the same ones on duty at the Haymarket Square on the night of May 4th.
+The police wagon featured in the Hartford production was even said to be the same one on duty at the Haymarket Square on the night of May 4th.